maximowinfield/Microsoft-Fullstack-Sample/README.md

 ## 🔌 API Endpoints

+> The API includes endpoints for kids, tasks, rewards, points, and redemptions.
+> Below are the core endpoints used by the demo UI.

 | Method | Route | Description |
 |--------|-------|-------------|
 | GET    | /api/health       | Health check |